Self-Purification (Tazkiyat al-Nafs)

 The book asserts that true harm does not originate from external hardship, but from spiritual disease rooted in sin and distance from Allah.

-Conversely, true healing is achieved through repentance, remembrance, and sincere obedience to Allah, as grounded in the Qur’an and the Sunnah of the Prophet Muhammad ﷺ.
+Conversely, true healing is achieved through repentance, remembrance, and sincere obedience to Allah, as grounded in the Qur’an and the Sunnah of the Prophet Muhammad.

 Central to Ibn al-Qayyim’s framework is the heart (qalb), which he identifies as the center of faith, intention, and moral action.

-The Qur’an emphasizes the heart’s role in guidance and misguidance: “Indeed, it is not the eyes that are blind, but the hearts within the chests” (Qur’an 22:46).
-The Prophet ﷺ further reinforced this reality when he said: “Indeed, in the body there is a piece of flesh; if it is sound, the whole body is sound, and if it is corrupted, the whole body is corrupted.
+The Prophet further reinforced this reality when he said: “Indeed, in the body there is a piece of flesh; if it is sound, the whole body is sound, and if it is corrupted, the whole body is corrupted.
 Truly, it is the heart” (Ṣaḥīḥ al-Bukhārī and Ṣaḥīḥ Muslim).

 Ibn al-Qayyim explains that the heart may be alive, diseased, or dead, and that its condition determines a person’s spiritual state and actions.